GarrettBeatty/doublecube.gg/ASPIRE_SETUP.md

 This will:
 1. Start MongoDB in a Docker container
-2. Start the SignalR backend server (Backgammon.Web)
+2. Start the SignalR backend server (Backgammon.Server)
 3. Start the Blazor WebAssembly frontend (Backgammon.WebClient)
 4. Open the **Aspire Dashboard** in your browser